Snap Analysis: Gene sequencers edge away from Illumina's woes

 Funds available from the National Institute of Health (NIH) are set to reduce in 2012, once the stimulus money authorized by the Obama Administration for two years expires.

-However, Fluidigm Corp tried to calm jittery investors by reaffirming its 2011 forecast, and Bruker Corp said it expects to top its own quarterly revenue forecast of about $400 million.
+However, Fluidigm Corp (FLDM.O) tried to calm jittery investors by reaffirming its 2011 forecast, and Bruker Corp (BRKR.O) said it expects to top its own quarterly revenue forecast of about $400 million.
+[ID:nASA02X5H] [ID:nWNAB1460]

-"If you are worried about spending on capital equipment in academia, Illumina has about 25 percent exposure (to federal funding), while Affymetrix has 12-13 percent and Life Technologies has just over 10 percent exposure," said Mizuho Securities USA analyst Peter Lawson.
+"If you are worried about spending on academic purchases, Illumina has about 25 percent exposure (to federal funding), while Affymetrix has 12-13 percent and Life Technologies has just over 10 percent exposure," said Mizuho Securities USA analyst Peter Lawson.

-PerkinElmer, Waters, Thermo Fisher Scientific and Mettler-Toledo are also part of the pool of genetic analysis tool makers.
+PerkinElmer (PKI.N), Waters (WAT.N), Thermo Fisher Scientific (TMO.N) and Mettler-Toledo (MTD.N) are also part of the pool of genetic analysis tool makers.
 However, these companies face lower risk from funding woes as they are more diversified in their product offering.

 Also, analysts do not see much more room for trimming academic funding, as larger cuts to NIH's budget may risk a slowdown in innovation.